Angie55/MilestoneThree_KnowlegeisPower/README.md

 - the use of email in registering
 - a uer account page to update details

-**Username displayed on main nav**
--It would be helpful for the user to have information in the main nav that they are logged in and the username they are logged in as.

 ### Possible future development ideas
 This developments were not planned as part of the project but are ideas that could maybe be considered in future.